Knight Capital Group: Operating subsidiaries

 Knight Capital Group operated in four segments: equities, fixed income, currencies and commodities, and corporate.
 Operating business subsidiaries included Knight Capital Americas, L.P., Knight Execution & Clearing Services LLC, Knight Capital Europe Limited and Hotspot FX Holdings, Inc. Knight Capital Group discontinued operations of its asset management segment in 2009 when its subsidiary, Deephaven Capital Management, sold most of its assets to Stark & Roth, LLC.

 2012 stock trading disruption

 On August 1, 2012, Knight Capital caused a major stock market disruption leading to a large trading loss for the company.
 The incident happened after a technician forgot to copy the new Retail Liquidity Program (RLP) code to one of the eight SMARS computer servers, which was Knight's automated routing system for equity orders.
 RLP code repurposed a flag that was formerly used to activate an old function known as 'Power Peg'.
-Power Peg was designed to move stock prices higher and lower in order to verify the behavior of trading algorithms in a controlled environment.
-Therefore, orders sent with the repurposed flag to the eighth server triggered the defective Power Peg code still present on that server.
+Orders sent with the repurposed flag to the eighth server triggered the defective Power Peg code still present on that server.
+This function executed blocks of a stock trade, halting when it recorded that enough orders were fulfilled.
+However, the code to report back the fulfillment of orders had been altered after the deprecation of "Power Peg", resulting in the order never being recorded as completed.
+As a result, the server would send out orders indefinitely.